nibble-4bits/aws-local-stepfunctions/README.md

 A TypeScript implementation of the [Amazon States Language specification](https://states-language.net/spec.html).

-This package lets you run AWS Step Functions locally on your machine!
+This package lets you run AWS Step Functions locally, both in Node.js and in the browser!

 > NOTE: This is a work in progress.
 Some features defined in the specification might not be supported at all yet or might have limited support.